-ECV invests in companies and technologies that advance the sustainability and resiliency of natural gas by advancing carbon-cutting priorities such as renewable natural gas, hydrogen, methane capture and detection, carbon capture and sequestration, decarbonization, energy efficiency, advanced gas infrastructure, heat pumps, and the utility of the future, among others.
-Our collaborative partnership and investments with ECV and their partners further reinforce our ongoing commitments to support and enable emerging clean technologies on the natural gas side of our business as well.
+ECV invests in companies and technologies that advance the sustainability and resiliency of natural gas by advancing carbon-cutting technologies such as renewable natural gas, hydrogen, methane capture and detection, carbon capture and sequestration, decarbonization, energy efficiency, advanced gas infrastructure, heat pumps, and the utility of the future, among others.

+Avista's collaborative partnership and investments with ECV and their partners further reinforce our ongoing commitments to support and enable emerging clean technologies for our natural gas business.
 Together, we can move forward toward the clean energy future we all want.